newaetech/chipwhisperer/docs/prerequisites.rst

 ========

-There are some packages required for **chipwhisperer** and its dependencies such as **pyusb** to work.
+There are some packages required for **chipwhisperer** and its dependencies such as **libusb1** to work.
 Install using:

 .. code:: bash

-    sudo apt install libusb-dev make
+    sudo apt install libusb-dev make libusb-1.0.0-dev

 You'll probably want to pick up git as well: